Warrant: 4-year-old ‘dipped in boiling water’ by stepfather - NewsBreak

 The mother stated that Meekings claimed that the babysitter had called him because the child had soiled himself at her house and that Meekings had to go clean the child up there, according to the arrest affidavit.
 He allegedly further told the mother that upon his arrival at the sitter’s house, he undressed the child, put him in the bathtub and turned the water on before going to play video games with his friend who was also there, leaving the child alone in the bathroom.

 According to the affidavit, the detective contacted Meekings the same day for his side of the story.
-He claimed that he placed the child in the bathtub and left him there for three to five minutes while he played video games, the document shows.Officer shoots, kills Texas teen suspected of stealing vehicle
+He claimed that he placed the child in the bathtub and left him there for three to five minutes while he played video games, the document shows.Man arrested in connection to 2020 shooting death at Chili’s parking lot

 Finally, the detective spoke with a doctor at Parkland hospital, who stated that the child had suffered burns on up to 36% of his body, mainly including his buttocks, back of thighs, complete lower legs and feet as well as his right arm, according to the affidavit.
 The doctor further stated that the majority of the burns are third degree and that the child will require multiple surgeries.